Starter Guide to Requirements Management

 • The ID of an attribute should be unique among all the attribute IDs in the document.

-• The Name of an attribute is displayed as the attribute name in the Attributes pane, as the column header in the table view, as well as in exported documents, and as a filtering criteria.
+• The Name of an attribute is displayed as the attribute name in the Attributes pane, as the column header in the table view, as well as in exported documents, and as a filtering criterion.
 Choose a descriptive, self-documentary value for it.

 • The Key of an attribute enumeration value should be unique among all keys of the enumeration values of the given attribute.